-Clif Bars, Luna Bars and KIND bars all provide great sources of energy for long hikes.
-There are a variety of options in more flavors than you can dream – you’re sure to find one you like.
+There are a variety of options in more flavors than you can dream, so you’re sure to find one you like!

 String cheese, Babybel, and small squares of packaged cheese are all full of protein and come prepackaged so you can just toss them in your pack and go.
-You can also find snack packs that combine string cheese and pepperoni or salami sticks at the grocery store as well.
-Just make sure you pack your trash back out with you!
+Pretty much any hard cheese should be fine to take along.

-Hillshire Farms and other companies make small snack packages that include things like crackers, cheese, and meats like salami.
+Hillshire Farms and other companies make individual charcuterie packs that include things like crackers, cheese, and meats like salami.
 Just check to see if you need to keep your snack pack cold.

 Homemade hiking snacks